elastic/kibana/src/core/server/server.api.md

 //
 // src/core/server/plugins/plugin_context.ts:34:10 - (ae-forgotten-export) The symbol "EnvironmentMode" needs to be exported by the entry point index.d.ts
 // src/core/server/plugins/plugins_service.ts:37:5 - (ae-forgotten-export) The symbol "DiscoveredPluginInternal" needs to be exported by the entry point index.d.ts
-// src/core/server/saved_objects/service/index.ts:47:5 - (ae-forgotten-export) The symbol "ExportObjectsOptions" needs to be exported by the entry point index.d.ts

 ```